EmanueleSarte/nmsm/ex6/README.md

 Animation of simulating 5 betas = 0.5  1.25  2  2.75  3.5

 The animation shows only beta = 0.5, 2 and 3.5

+NOTE: the chains in between are not shown, so there is no direct correlation in the swapping of one chain (unless there is a double swapping in the same direction, so it's visible in two of the animations)

 Suddenly changes in shape (especially at high beta) means a swap between chains has occurred: